Wealthify vs Moneybox: How do the key features compare?

 Wealthify vs Moneybox - products

-As a savings and investments app, Moneybox has a range of savings accounts, including a cash Lifetime ISA, as well as a stocks and shares ISA, General Investment Account (GIA), Junior ISA, Lifetime ISA and SIPP.
-Wealthify also has an ISA, Junior ISA, General Investment Account and SIPP, but doesn't have a LISA in its range.
+As a savings and investments app, Moneybox has a range of savings accounts, including a Cash Lifetime ISA, as well as a Stocks and Shares ISA, General Investment Account (GIA), Junior ISA, Lifetime ISA and SIPP.
+Wealthify is also a savings and investment app offering a Cash ISA, Instant Savings Account, Stocks & Shares ISA, Junior ISA, General Investment Account and SIPP, but doesn't have a LISA in its range.
 For more information on LISAs, read our article "Lifetime ISAs explained - are they the best way to save?".

 Wealthify vs Moneybox - portfolios